-In Silico methods are a set of theoretical computer tools that analyze and correlate a series of physical, chemical and mathematical parameters to study the behavior of molecules with biological action called ligands, among which are drugs, biomolecules and their therapeutic targets The objective of this article is to show the most relevant ones, among which are; molecular docking, which relates the molecular dynamics between drug-protein structures, and the structure-activity relationship or SAR method and the quantitative method of structure-activity relationship or QSAR which correlates the physicochemical, electronic and steric parameters of drugs with their biological activity.
-With the mathematical results obtained through these methods, a series of predictions of important theorical-experimental relationships are generated for the development of drugs and the study of their behavior under different biological conditions.
+In Silico methods are a set of theoretical computer tools that analyze and correlate a series of physical, chemical, and mathematical parameters to study the behavior of molecules with biological action called ligands, among which are drugs, biomolecules, and their therapeutic targets.
+This article aims at showing the most relevant ones, among which are molecular docking, which relates the molecular dynamics between drug-protein structures, and the structure-activity relationship or SAR method, and the quantitative method of structure-activity relationship or QSAR which correlates the physicochemical, electronic, and steric parameters of drugs with their biological activity.
+These methods produced mathematical results that generated a relevant theoretical-experimental relationships prediction series to develop drugs and their behavior study under different biological conditions.